Montevallo's postseason run ends in 2nd round - Shelby County Reporter

 “You know we had three seniors that returned that had played football last year and we had 10 this year.
 We had seven guys that believed enough in what we were talking about every day in the halls to come out and try, and they ended up being some of our biggest contributors,” Boren said.
 “This group’s a winner, and they’ve done something that only nine other teams in the history of Montevallo football have done.
 I’m super proud to be their coach and appreciative of them and the effort they’ve played with all year.”

-Looking ahead to next year, Boren said he is “excited about the future of
+Looking ahead to next year, Boren said he is “excited about the future of Montevallo football” with “a lot of good young players coming back.”

 Get to know Athlete of the Week Will Tarter